PaddlePaddle/PGL/examples/sgc/README.md

-# PGL Examples for SGC
+# SGC: Simplifying Graph Convolutional Networks

 [Simplifying Graph Convolutional Networks \(SGC\)](https://arxiv.org/pdf/1902.07153.pdf) is a powerful neural network designed for machine learning on graphs.
 Based on PGL, we reproduce SGC algorithms and reach the same level of indicators as the paper in citation network benchmarks.